 Masterbuilt MB20051316 Propane Smoker is manufactured from steel and has chrome-coated racks.
 The temperature range of this smoker is 175 degrees Fahrenheit to 350 degrees Fahrenheit.
 This model comes with a 3 year warranty and allows you to enjoy 961 sq. inches of cooking space.
 Masterbuilt MB20051316 Propane Smoker has a temperature sensor control burner to regulate the heat.
 It also comes equipped with a shut-off valve for safety purposes.
 In addition, there’s a tank fuel level gauge that indicates the level of propane that is left in the tank.

-Therefore, it is evident that electric smokers are the perfect choice for beginners and for anyone else who doesn’t want to put much effort into smoking food items.
-However, a propane smoker does take the lead in providing mouth-watering results because of the smoky aroma and flavor that it offers.
+In the category of vertical water smokers, it is evident that electric smokers are the perfect choice for beginners and anyone else who doesn’t want to put much effort into smoking food items.
+However, a propane smoker does take the lead in providing mouth-watering results because of its smoky aroma and flavor.

 Now, propane smokers might be your calling if you wish to enjoy smoked foods that offer a better smoke ring and bark.
 Furthermore, if you don’t have a problem with constantly monitoring the temperature unless you have the MasterBuilt Thermo Temp, you can opt for a gas smoker.
 And for someone who takes great interest in camping or tailgating, a portable smoker like the gas smokers is the perfect fit.

 The choice of the perfect electric smoker for yourself, at last, comes with your needs and the amount you’re willing to spend.